jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 (2) In deciding whether to grant a waiver or modification under subsection (1), the territorial authority must have regard to all of the relevant circumstances (including the particular characteristics of the pool and the land on which it is situated).

 ### 68 Territorial authority must notify chief executive if waiver or modification granted
-If a territorial authority grants a building consent subject to a waiver or modification of the building code, the territorial authority must notify the chief executive of the waiver or modification.
+If a territorial authority grants a waiver or modification under section 67 or 67A, the territorial authority must notify the chief executive of the waiver or modification.

 ### 69 Waiver or modification may only be granted by chief executive in certain cases
 (1) This section applies to a waiver or modification of the building code that relates to—